 How to Get There

 There are other options if you’re strapped for time and don’t want to waste days riding to the location and back again.
-In that case you can opt for a company like BikeShuttle.
-You can drop your bike off at their depot in the UK and they’ll drive it there for you so you can fly in and get cracking straight away. www.bikeshuttle.co.uk
+In that case you can opt for a UK to Europe transport company.
+You can drop your bike off at a depot in the UK (or they’ll pick it up) and they’ll drive it there for you so you can fly in and get cracking straight away.
+They will then return the bike to a depot in the UK or back to your front door.
+Check out these guides for more info.

-If you want to go even further afield, then we suggest checking out MotoFreight – they’re a UK based international motorcycle shipping company and are also the authors of our Ultimate Motorcycle Shipping Guide.
-You can check them out here www.motofreight.com
+If you want to go even further afield, then we suggest checking out MotoFreight – they’re a UK based international motorcycle shipping company and are also the authors of our shipping guide.

 When to Go